 - To monitor the activities of a Nomination Committee set up to provide names for election for the Executive Committee.

 The duties of the Secretaries who are not Chairs of Federative International Programmes shall be to record and prepare the minutes of the sessions of the General Assembly and of the Executive Committee as well as to substitute the Secretary-General and/or the Treasurer in cases of absence.
 The Secretaries shall also register the attendance of representatives of national associations that are members of the IFAA at the General Assembly and shall organise the voting at the General Assembly.

 The duties of the Secretaries who are Chairs of Federative International Programmes shall be to take responsibilities for coordinating the daily activities of their Programmes.

 ONE of the Secretaries shall assist ONE of the Vice-Presidents in ensuring good liaison with member Associations of the IFAA in line with Article 15(2)

 The duties of the Treasurer shall be:

-d.
-To advise the Executive Committee of the membership status of national Anatomical Associations/Societies;
+- To advise the Executive Committee of the membership status of national Anatomical Associations/Societies.

-Besides its meetings during a Federativ International Congress, the Executive Committee will annually hold ordinary meetings between successive Congresses.
-Extra-ordinary meetings of th Executive Committee may be held at other times at the request of four or more of its members.
+Besides its meetings during a Federative International Congress, the Executive Committee will hold ordinary meetings (see Appendix 1 – Conventions of the IFAA).
+Extra-ordinary meetings of the Executive Committee may be held at other times at the request of four or more of its members.

 The duties of the Executive Committee shall be: